High School Social Studies with Mr. Rude

 United States History is a yearlong, junior-level course that explores important persons, events, relationships, and themes in the history of the US, starting with the period of European colonization and extending through the modern era.
 Upon completion of the course students should understand America's role in history and how she, as a nation, impacted other nations and world politics.

-AP Psychology is a yearlong course designed to introduce students to the systematic and scientific study of human behavior and mental processes.
-Students are exposed to vocabulary, concepts, and topics associated with each of the major sub-fields within psychology.
+AP Human Geography is a yearlong course designed to introduce students to the systematic and scientific study of patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
+Students learn to employ spatial concepts and landscape analysis to examine human socioeconomic organization and its environmental consequences.
+They also learn about the methods and tools geographers use in their research.
 This class is modeled after a freshmen-level college course and will emphasize the development of critical thinking and higher level reading and writing skills to prepare students to take the AP Exam at the culmination of the class.

 Economics is a yearlong, senior-level course that provides one credit that counts towards the four Social Studies credits required for graduation from ISS.
 The goal of this class is to expose students to important economic concepts and systems as well as topics related to personal financial literacy and business enterprise.